joedolson/wp-to-twitter/src/readme.txt

 == Changelog ==

+= 3.3.10 =

+* Change: Display UI for post types that are private but have a UI (e.g., WooCommerce coupons)
+*

 = 3.3.9 =

 * Added filter to cancel Tweets for custom reasons after all other filters executed.